SERVICE AREA

 The Newport market operates on multiple levels.
 There are year-round residents, seasonal buyers, investors converting properties to short-term rentals, and the historic preservation community that treats every transaction with institutional care.
 Pricing in Newport requires understanding which segment a property appeals to and positioning accordingly.

 John Long has completed dozens of transactions across Newport's neighborhoods — from the Point to Broadway to Bellevue Avenue.
-The team's seller-focused approach is well suited to a market where presentation, timing, and pricing precision determine whether a property moves in weeks or lingers for months.
+John Long's seller-focused approach is well suited to a market where presentation, timing, and pricing precision determine whether a property moves in weeks or lingers for months.

 Why John Long